ehendrix23/tesla_dashcam/README.rst

                             subdir video, positive offset if # of seconds after the start of the subdir video. (default: 0)
-      --merge               Merge the video files from different folders (events) into 1 big video file. (default: False) --keep-intermediate   Do not remove the clip video files that are created (default: False) --set_moviefile_timestamp {START,STOP}
+      --merge               Merge the video files from different folders (events) into 1 big video file. (default: False) --keep-intermediate   Do not remove the clip video files that are created (default: False) --set_moviefile_timestamp {START,STOP,SENTRY}
                             Match modification timestamp of resulting video files to event timestamp.
 Use START to match with
-                            when the event started, STOP for end time of the event. (default: START)
+                            when the event started, STOP for end time of the event, SENTRY for timestamp Sentry was triggered. (default: START)

     Advanced encoding settings:
       Advanced options for encoding